 An electronic distribution list is a one-way mode of electronic communication in that there is a small group of list owners who are empowered to post messages to the list.
 Recipients of these messages can reply back to the list owners.
 But their replies do not automatically go to all the persons on the list.
 The list owners decide whether to forward the reply to the subscribers on the list.

-But the electronic discussion list is a two-way mode of electronic communication.
-Aside from having the functionality of an electronic distribution list, the electronic discussion list empowers all the list subscribers to post messages to the list, and to post replies of received messages to the list.
+A listserv provides a two-way mode of electronic communication.
+Aside from having the functionality of an electronic distribution list, the listserv empowers all the list subscribers to post messages to the list, and to post replies of received messages to the list.
 In some cases, individuals not subscribed to the list can also post messages to the list.

-Several university departments have set up electronic distribution lists to function as electronic discussion groups to facilitate mass posting of message to all persons within the department and to facilitate group discussion.
-Some instructors have set up similar lists for their courses to facilitate student discussion outside of the classroom
+Several university departments have set up lists to function as electronic discussion groups to facilitate mass posting of message to all persons within the department and to facilitate group discussion.
+Some instructors have set up similar lists for their courses to facilitate student discussion outside of the classroom.

-As with electronic distribution lists, electronic discussion list are managed by a small group of owners, who are usually subscribers on the list.
+As with electronic distribution lists, electronic a listserv is managed by a small group of owners, who are usually subscribers on the list.
 The list owners set the rules for group membership, participation and discussion, and may moderate postings to the list, either postings from the subscribers themselves or postings from persons not subscribed the list.

 The University recognizes the potential of using an electronic mail system for electronic mass communications, e.g., dissemination of information to targeted groups of persons within the University community quickly, efficiently and with cost-benefits.
 At the same time, the University is sensitive to complaints from recipients of electronic mass communications because the messages contained information that should have been targeted to others within the University community or information which was of a non-University business nature.

 The University does not have sufficient resources to support unlimited use of its electronic mail systems for electronic mass communications.
-Therefore, the University community is encouraged to limit their use of the University electronic mail systems for electronic mass communications and to seek alternative modes of electronic communications, e.g., electronic news groups (Usenet), electronic bulletin boards, and the Calendar of Events feature on the University website, to distribute and receive information.
+Therefore, the University community is encouraged to limit their use of the University electronic mail systems for electronic mass communications and to seek alternative modes of electronic communications, e.g., electronic news groups (Usenet), a listserv, and the Calendar of Events feature on the University web site, to distribute and receive information.

 University electronic mail systems make it possible for an individual to create a personal list of electronic mail addresses of several, many or all account holders on these systems.
 The University urges individuals to act in a responsible and ethical manner when setting up and using their personal lists of electronic mail addresses.
 Individuals must take care on how they target groups of e-mail account holders for their electronic mail messages.
 Individuals should be considerate not to send messages to those for whom the message would be irrelevant.
 Therefore, the University will continue to be sensitive and responsive to complaints from recipients of inappropriate electronic mass communications.